NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 : Extra arguments to pass to the underlying call to `stdenv.mkDerivation`.

+  Pass `preInstall`/`postInstall` to run commands before/after generating the file, or `installCheckPhase` to test the generated file.

+  `doInstallCheck` defaults to `true`.
+Disable the test commands by setting it to `false`.

   Default: `{}`

 The resulting store path will include some variation of the name, and it will be a file unless `destination` is used, in which case it will be a directory.